 - Essays or papers that focus on despair, harm to others, suicide, or death

 - Discuss your concerns directly with the student and listen for their responses.
 Talking about a concern does not make it worse.
 It may be the first step in addressing the student’s issues.

 - Encourage the student to make a counseling appointment at the Student Counseling Center.
 While at peak times during the semester, there may be a 1-2 week wait for available appointments, the counseling staff will respond to emergencies on a same day basis as quickly as possible.

-For urgent or emergency student mental health issues.
-If there is an immediate threat of harm to self or others, contact Campus Public Safety at 503-352-2230 or call 911.
-If there is no immediate threat of harm to self or others, you have two options.
+For urgent or emergency student mental health issues where there is an immediate threat of harm to self or others:

-- You may contact the SCC 24/7 Support & Crisis Line to reach trained professionals who can offer consultation about how best to support the student.
-They can also speak directly with the student if they are willing.
+- Contact the SCC 24/7 Support & Crisis Line at 503-352-2999 to reach trained mental health professionals who can offer consultation about how best to support the student.
+They can also speak directly with the student if the student is willing.

 Issues to Consider

 - Avoid making promises of confidentiality.
 It may put the student or others at risk if you do, particularly if a student represents a safety risk to themselves.

 - You do not have to take on the role of a counselor.
 You need only notice, care, and refer.
 Avoid acting outside the scope of your relationship with the student.

 - Even if you feel comfortable discussing a problem with a student, it may be beneficial to consult with a staff member at the Student Counseling Center.